Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 5-5 record against the spread while going 5-5 overall over its last 10 games.
+- Miami has a 6-4 record against the spread while going 6-4 overall in its last 10 games.

-- The Heat have hit the over in four of their past 10 games.
+- In their past 10 contests, the Heat have gone over the total four times.

-- The Heat score only three fewer points per game (109.5) than the Nuggets allow their opponents to score (112.5).
+- The Heat put up an average of 109.5 points per game, just three fewer points than the 112.5 the Nuggets give up.

-- Miami has put together a 15-15 ATS record and a 22-8 overall record in games it scores more than 112.5 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.